amalgamaria/secretariat/docs/access/transferring-files.rst

 1. Download and install the `FileZilla client`_.
 2. Launch the client.
-3. Open the 'Site manager' -- this is usually the upper left icon on the 'Toolbar' (it resembles a cluster of three rectangular machines).
+3. Open the 'Site manager' -- this is usually the upper left icon on the 'Toolbar'.

+	*It resembles a cluster of three rectangular machines.*

 4. Create a new site:

 	a.
 Click 'New Site' and name it **Secretariat**.